2021sam/bear_hugo_hero_theme/content/commercial-truck-repair/_index.md

 +++
-# content/commercial-truck-repair/_index.md
-title = "Commercial Truck Repair" description = "Expert commercial truck collision repair, utility body refinishing, and fleet services in Hayward and the Bay Area." layout = "swiper-showcase-wrap" data = "truck-service"
+title = "Commercial Truck Repair – Collision, Utility Body & Fleet Services" description = "Commercial truck repair services in the Bay Area.
+Collision repair, utility body refinishing, and fleet maintenance for Class 4–8 trucks, trailers, and specialty vehicles." layout = "swiper-showcase-wrap" data = "truck-service"
 +++

+# Commercial Truck Repair in the Bay Area

-**BEAR Collision Center** services commercial trucks, trailers, and specialty vehicles across **DOT Classes 4–8** — covering vehicles with a **GVWR (Gross Vehicle Weight Rating) of 14,001 lbs to over 33,000 lbs** — with support for select **super-heavy Class 9 rigs** by permit.
-This includes construction fleets, municipal service trucks, delivery vehicles, fire trucks, and more.
+At **{{< brand >}}** in **Hayward, CA**, we service **commercial trucks, trailers, and specialty vehicles** across **DOT Classes 4–8** — with support for select **super-heavy Class 9 rigs** by permit.
+That means we’re equipped to handle everything from **medium-duty box trucks** to **heavy-duty semis and municipal fleets**, including construction vehicles, fire trucks, delivery trucks, and buses.

+We understand how critical it is to keep your trucks on the road.
+Our certified technicians provide **collision repair, frame straightening, body refinishing, and utility body work** for steel, aluminum, fiberglass, and composite truck bodies.
+Whether you manage a single rig or an entire fleet, we deliver quality workmanship with fast turnaround to minimize downtime.

+---

 <details>
 <summary><strong>📋 DOT Vehicle Class Reference (Click to Expand)</strong></summary>